About the course

 The course is designed to give as much flexibility as possible, whilst still providing necessary support and community.
 Lectures are pre-recorded and sent for you to watch in your own time, alongside any relevant reading, case studies and activities.
-You will join regular discussion groups; these are run using conferencing software, allowing you to interact in real-time with classmates and teaching faculty and will typically last one hour.
+You will join regular discussion groups; these are run using conferencing software, allowing you to interact in real-time with classmates and teaching faculty and will typically last 90 minutes.
 For these sessions you will be expected to prepare short essays and/or presentations for discussion.
 You will also be expected to attend a week-long residential school in person at Oxford.

 The main purpose of this course is to provide working health care professionals with the knowledge to implement sleep medicine practice into their own professional undertakings.
 This course will also prepare students to take the European Sleep Research Society Expert Somnologist examination.
 Students may also decide at the end of the diploma to complete a third part-time year in order to convert their qualification to a master's degree, which will be useful for students who decide they wish to pursue a research track.

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 For further information, please see our page on changes to courses.